manny-uncharted/ansible-learning/README.md

     ![](img/ansible-all-command.png)

 ### Executing ansible using the ansible-playbook command
-In this case we will use the ansible-playbook command to run the playbook.
+In this case, we will use the ansible-playbook command to run the playbook.
 But before we run this command we need to create an ansible playbook file.

 - In the project 1 folder create a playbook file <playbook-pingtest.yaml>
     ```